From India to Japan, Thailand to Sri Lanka, enjoy a world of hot and spicy flavours at our favourite curry joints.

 Indian and Sri Lankan

 Want to take your curry adventure into classy territory?
 Make a pilgrimage to Tonka Bar & Restaurant.
 Like sister venue Coda, the executive chef is Italian-Indian Adam D’Sylva, whose many claims to fame include first chef at Longrain.
 Try his Goan curry with Cone Bay barramundi, school prawns and dill.
 Or duck korma with spiced quince and rhubarb.

 A Queen Victoria Market favourite for more than 20 years, Drums Cafe does good Indian curries, including classic butter chicken.
-Its forte though is Sri Lankan cuisine, which is still a bit exotic in Melbourne.
-Try a sambal curry pouch, stuffed with fresh okra, chilli prawn, or chicken, and be transported to Colombo.
+You can also test out some Sri Lankan cuisine, for something a little different.
+Try a spicy chicken curry with salad and rice or a hunger busting combo of tandoori chicken, vindaloo and vegetarian curry for $13.90.

 Keep it simple at Delhi Streets, which brings authentic Indian market food to the heart of Melbourne.
-You can’t go past the classic thali plates: one to three curries with rice, naan, pappadum and pickles, from the $12 veg option to the fancy $16 goat curry.
+You can’t go past the classic thali plates: two veg curries with rice, naan, pappadum and pickles, or the melt in your mouth $16 goat curry.
 You’ll have loose change leftover – but maybe not the tummy space – for a yummy Indian sweet or two.

 The queues haven’t let up since Chin Chin Restaurant opened in 2011, but its modern Thai plus party vibe is worth the wait.
 Arrive early and walk right in for hot curry with cool drinks, tunes and art.
 Choices include wagyu beef rendang curry, jungle curry with barramundi, and braised duck red curry.
 Bet your mouth is watering already!

 A Sydney favourite born out of three guys’ hankering for the Malaysian flavours of their youth, Mamak expanded to Melbourne in 2012.
 It has been an instant hit, not least because the curries are awesome.
 We love the kari ikan, a tangy fish curry with tomatoes, okra and eggplant, but there’s also veg, chicken and lamb options.